 Refinements to the social sim’s gameplay and online multiplayer functionality show promise for where the series is headed.
 New Horizons is shaping up to be one of the most beautiful-looking titles on the Switch and we can’t wait to see what other vibrant environments await when the game releases later next year.

-If you’re excited for Animal Crossing: New Horizons and want to learn about more upcoming Switch titles, make sure to check out our list for the Best Upcoming Nintendo Switch Games.
+If you’re excited for New Horizons and want to learn about more upcoming Switch titles, make sure to check out our list of the Best Upcoming Nintendo Switch Games.

 Whether its PC or console, AAA or Indie, New-York born and raised Justin has a natural curiosity to seek out hidden gems and share them with other gamers.
 He also maintains his own YouTube channel in addition to writing and managing the social media profiles for GamingScan.